giwiro/s3ntineL-irc/README.md

                                                                     _.-'_./   {_.'   ; /
                                                                    {_.-``-'         {_/
 ```
-Post exploitation tool to maintain access to a computer
+Multiplatform, post-exploitation tool to maintain the continuous access to a computer
+using irc as communication bus and capable of spawning a remote shell.

+## Compile
+In order to keep

-## Build
+## Post compile